 Irish property development financing is now a viable short and medium-term investment.
 That doesn’t mean that there are no problems in paradise, but overall, Irish property is doing well.

 All the activity, growth projections and the Government announcements relating to infrastructure investment indicate that Ireland is the place to be at least for the next decade.

 Faith in the Future

-The jury is till out on whether office space will continue to be scooped out, or whether vacancies will increase.
+The jury is still out on whether office space will continue to be scooped out or whether vacancies will increase.
 Property professionals don’t agree on the details.
 Quality office accommodation is expected to increase in demand even if overall occupation decreases.

 What This Means For Irish Property Development Financing

 The ongoing growth in the Irish property market has been fuelled by government investment.
 This is an indicator that development opportunities will abound over the next few years.
 It can be expected to continue almost certainly for the next decade.

 Catapulted by the government’s commitment to invest, Irish property development financing is likely to become a catalyst for the privately funded market.